gildesmarais/website/_drafts/how-i-work-part-3-macos.md

 ### Dealing with files in general

 The macOS' Finder app is an ironic joke.
-Apple does not seem to care much about it.[^6] I can't _find_ anything with it, it just stands in the way.
+Apple does not seem to care much about it.
+I can't _find_ anything with it, it just stands in the way.
 It's barely usable with a keyboard.
 The (unchangeable) hotkeys are weird (Return to start renaming?!
 What?).
 To work effectively with it you have to move the cursor.
 Instant disqualification.[^7]

 Luckily, there's [Marta](https://marta.yanex.org/), a two pane file manager, like the Norton Commander in the good old days (not the stone age).
 It has a fuzzy search/lookup relative to `cwd` with <kbd>Ctrl</kbd>+<kbd>P</kbd>.